AlexCui8591/Machine-learning-study-notes/README.md

 1. **Define Activation Functions**
    Implement common activation functions (e.g., Sigmoid, ReLU, Tanh) that introduce non-linearity into the model.

 ## Activation Functions

-## Activation Functions

-Activation functions introduce non-linearity into neural networks and help determine whether a neuron should be activated.
-They map input signals into specific ranges (e.g., probabilities or bounded values), making deep learning models expressive and powerful.

----

-## Activation Functions